Adxrsh-17/music-generation-rnn-lstm/README.md

 📖 Usage
 Dataset Preparation
 Organize your MIDI files in the designated directory.
-The project includes scripts to streamline dataset organization for seamless training.
+Included scripts streamline dataset organization for seamless training.
 Model Training
-With the dataset ready, start the training process.
-The LSTM model learns note relationships by processing sequences, predicting subsequent notes over multiple epochs to minimize errors.
+With the dataset ready, start training.
+The LSTM model learns note relationships by processing sequences and predicting subsequent notes over multiple epochs to minimize errors.
 Music Generation
-After training, provide a seed sequence (a few initial notes) to generate a new melody.
-The model predicts subsequent notes, creating a composition that can be saved as a MIDI file for playback.
+Post-training, provide a seed sequence (a few initial notes) to generate a new melody.
+The model predicts subsequent notes, creating a composition savable as a MIDI file.
 🧠 Model Architecture
-The model is built on an LSTM architecture, optimized for sequence prediction in music generation.
-Key components include:

-LSTM Layers: Capture intricate temporal dependencies in music sequences.
+LSTM Layers: Capture temporal dependencies in music sequences.
-Dropout Layers: Prevent overfitting by randomly deactivating input units during training.
+Dropout Layers: Prevent overfitting by deactivating input units during training.
-Dense Layer: Uses softmax activation to output probabilities for each possible note.
+Dense Layer: Uses softmax activation for note probability output.
-Optimizer: Adamax, efficient for training deep learning models.
+Optimizer: Adamax, efficient for deep learning model training.

 🗃️ Dataset
-The model is trained on a dataset of classical music in MIDI format.
-Each file represents a unique musical piece, processed to extract notes and chords for training.
-Users can train the model on their own MIDI files to explore various musical styles.
+Trained on classical music MIDI files, processed to extract notes and chords.
+Users can train on their own MIDI files for varied styles.
 📦 Dependencies
-The project requires the following Python libraries:

-music21: For parsing and manipulating MIDI files.
+music21: For MIDI file parsing and manipulation.
 tensorflow: For building and training the LSTM model.
 numpy: For numerical computing.

+Install with:
-Install all dependencies with: pip install -r requirements.txt
+pip install -r requirements.txt

 📜 License
-This project is licensed under the MIT License.
+Licensed under the MIT License.
 See the LICENSE file for details.